A Custom Counter with LED Lights Created for 3A Composites.

 If your booth is design with multiple signs and varying heights, they need to fit within the minimum and maximum heights.

-If you miss this, the show will make you adjust the heights to the rules and your design may not be as affective.
+If you miss this, the show will make you adjust the heights to the rules and your design may not be as effective—not to mention, additional labor costs.

 Aston Properties Returns to ACI Design to Upgrade Their Trade Show Exhibit